mkreilly/mapcraft_eg/README.md

 Questions should be directed to:
 * Cynthia Kroll on control totals: ckroll@bayareametro.gov
-* Aksel Olsen on existing policies: aolsen@bayareametro.gov
+* Aksel Olsen on the development pipeline: aolsen@bayareametro.gov
-* Kearey Smith on the pipeline: ksmith@bayareametro.gov
+* Kearey Smith on the existing polcies: ksmith@bayareametro.gov
 * Shimon Isreal on institutions: sisreal@bayareametro.gov
 * RPP Team member TBA on scenarios:
 * Michael Reilly on the basemap or other topics: mreilly@bayareametro.gov

 --------------
 ## How to Use This Repository

+File types
+* each data file has a name and ends i t

 Backwards
 1) start with product